AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

 - Model Evaluation: Application of kNN and decision tree classifiers to the dataset, with accuracy assessment across various parameter settings.
-- Feature Importance Analysis: Utilization of decision tree's feature_importances_ to understand the most significant features in the classification process.
+- Feature Importance Analysis: Using decision tree's feature_importances_ to understand the most significant features in the classification process.

 **Key Findings:**